JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 To tell better stories with data, you have to [ask the right questions](https://jalcocert.github.io/JAlcocerT/business-analytics-concepts/#business-analysis-key-questions):

 * What are the kinds of changes we are doing?
 * **What are the needs we are trying to satisfy?**
-* What are the solutions we are creating or changing?
 * Who are the stakeholders involved?
 * **What do stakeholders consider to be of value?**
-* What are the contexts that we and the solution are in?

 {{< callout type="info" >}}
 For more questions, you can switch on your **[product](https://jalcocert.github.io/JAlcocerT/product-skills-for-data-analytics/#faq) mindset**